klavsy/parallel/README.md

 **What if you could see where your choices might lead?

 Enter your personality, passions, and the decision that's keeping you up at night.
-Our AI generates three alternate futures - ambitious, balanced, and cautionary - each revealing a different version of your life.
+AI generates three alternate futures - ambitious, balanced, and cautionary - each revealing a different version of your life.

 Follow unique storylines, explore potential careers, discover key milestones, and uncover outcomes shaped by your decisions.
 Get actionable recommendations, from real-world job roles to search for, to travel destinations and local food spots tailored to each path.
 Every future includes a reality score to help separate fantasy from possibility.